dnelson/temet/docs/installation.rst

     wget https://github.com/google/fonts/raw/main/apache/roboto/static/Roboto-Light.ttf
     wget https://github.com/google/fonts/raw/main/apache/roboto/static/Roboto-LightItalic.ttf

-7. Several large tabulated data files are used to compute e.g. stellar luminosities (from FSPS), ion abundances and emissivities (from CLOUDY), and x-ray emission (from XPSEC).
+7. Several large tabulated data files are used to compute e.g. stellar luminosities (from FSPS), ion abundances and emissivities (from CLOUDY), and X-ray emission (from APEC/XPSEC).
 For convenience these can be downloaded as

 .. code-block:: bash